InnovateTechWorld/remotion-auto-explainer/README.md

 ## ⚙️ How It Works

 1. ✍️ User enters a prompt in the web interface.
-2. 🧠 Generate video script with custom SVGs using Gemini AI.
+2. 🧠 Generate video script with custom SVGs and voiceover using Gemini AI.
+3. 🔊 Generate audio for each scene using Gemini TTS.
-3. 🎬 Render interactive video locally using Remotion with D3 charts, Rough sketches, and Framer animations.
+4. 🎬 Render interactive video locally using Remotion with D3 charts, Rough sketches, Framer animations, and synced audio.
-4. 📁 Video saved as [prompt]_[timestamp].mp4 in public folder.
+5. 📁 Video saved as [prompt]_[timestamp].mp4 in public folder.

 ---